MichaelAdamGroberman/team-profile-generator-1/README.md

 ![License Badge](https://img.shields.io/github/license/mmeii/10-team-profile-generator) ![Top Language](https://img.shields.io/github/languages/top/mmeii/10-team-profile-generator)

-A Node CLI that uses inquirer and takes in information about employees and generates an HTML webpage that displays summaries for each person.
+A Node command-line application that uses inquirer and takes in information about employees and generates an HTML webpage that displays summaries for each person.

 ## Installation